v2saumb/LinuxServerConfiguration/README.md

 #alter the admin user and add password
 alter user catalogadmin with password 'xxxx';

-#create a new ueer with transactional previlages
+#create a new user with transactional privileges
 create user catalog with password 'xxxx';

-#verify that the users are created with requied privilages
+#verify that the users are created with required privileges
 \du

  Role name   |                   Attributes                   | Member of